COVID-19 frequently asked questions

 Hold Mail service applies to mail items but we will try to accommodate parcels to the extent that we can given the limited space in some of our facilities.

-Mail Forwarding directs mail to a new address.
+The Mail Forwarding service directs mail to a new address.
 For businesses operating from a new or temporary location, this service means mail delivery continues uninterrupted.
-Mail Forwarding is available free to businesses who sign up online at canadapost.ca/mailforwarding.
-Any mail that was held as part of a Hold Mail service will also be forwarded to the new address, provided the Hold Mail service expires after the start date of the Mail Forwarding.
-Due to high volumes, that delivery may take longer than usual.
-Like Hold Mail, Mail Forwarding service applies only to mail but we will do our best to deliver parcels to a business’ forwarding address.
+Any mail that was held as part of a Hold Mail service will also be forwarded to the new address, provided the Hold Mail service expires after the start date of the Mail Forwarding service.

 International shipping changes